pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 }
 ```

-The resulting template will have both tasks from the base and your custom task.
+The resulting configuration will have both tasks from the base and your custom task.

 ### Multiple Inheritance

-You can extend multiple base templates:
+You can extend multiple base configurations:

 ```json
 {